HudsonGri/foodplanner/docs/Documentation.md

 ## Recipe Calculation (Flask)

-/recipe
+### /recipe

-This API endpoint takes a user email and returns a json object containing a recipe from a user's preffered cuisine.
+This API endpoint takes a user email and returns a json object containing recipes from a user's preffered cuisine.

-**Request**

-usr_email - The email of the user for whom the recipe is being fetched.

 **Response**

 Returns a JSON object containing:

-recipe_result - The name of a recipe from the user's preferred cuisine.
+recipe_result - The object containing the recipes generated for the week.

 status - A string indicating the status of the request.
 Possible values are "success" and "error".